- 07 August 2021

 Your new pay packet

-We are nearing the end of the current pay deal, but here we can briefly examine what you’ll currently earn in a Band 5 position – and what you will be required to do to earn that salary.
+Here we briefly examine what you’ll currently earn in an NHS Band 5 position – and what you will be required to do to earn that salary.

 Beyond this, and for any other banding or level of experience, you can find out exactly what you’ll be paid by using our handy Nursing Pay Scale And Bands pay table and our NHS Take Home Pay Calculator.

-The highest possible annual salary within this banding currently will be £30,615.
+The highest possible annual salary within this banding currently will be £31,534 once you have over 4 years experience.

 Your duties at Band 5